 Lilac Cordial Syrup - 2 ways

-The first way, which is the most common way to make a lilac cordial syrup is to heat filtered water, cane/white sugar, lemon juice and lilac florets.
-Then let them simmer for a few minutes, then remove from heat, cool, and strain.
+METHOD 1: The first way, which is the most common way to make a lilac cordial syrup is to heat filtered water, cane/white sugar, lemon juice and lilac florets.
+Then, let them simmer for a few minutes, then remove from heat, cool, and strain.

-The second way, is to first make a simple syrup using a ratio of 1:1, or 1:1.5, then steep the lilac florets in the syrup.
-To do this, I heat filtered water, white/cane sugar, and (citric acid or lemon juice), then let it cool and add the lilac florets to infuse for 24-48 hours in the fridge.
+METHOD 2: The second way, is to first make a simple syrup using a ratio of 1:1, or 1:1.5, then steep the lilac florets in the syrup.
+To do this, I heat filtered water, white/cane sugar, and (citric acid or lemon juice), then let it cool and add the lilac florets, and hibiscus flowers to infuse for 24-48 hours in the fridge.

 - 2 cups lightly packed fresh picked lilac florets (green stems removed)